wmcelderry/systemd_with_tpm2/README.md

 To build inside a fresh docker image:
 ./build_systemd_with_tpm2_support.sh

-OR
+Or, to build on this host directly:
 ./build_systemd_with_tpm2_support.sh on_this_host

-to build on this host directly.